davidf03/hcdocs/README.md

 ##### Order

 Maps should be ordered from low-level (abstract) to high-level (concrete), and should generally end up reflecting the order of the directory `main.scss` [import order](#scss-directory-structure-import-order).
-Assuming inheritance is well implemented, any deviated order would fail to compile.
+Assuming inheritance is well implemented, any deviating order would fail to compile.

 ------